srinivma1/kafka-cdc-debezium-examples/mssql-to-postgres/README.md

 # Debezium Unwrap SMT Demo

-This setup is going to demonstrate how to receive events from MySQL database and stream them down to a PostgreSQL database and/or an Elasticsearch server using the [Debezium Event Flattening SMT](http://debezium.io/docs/configuration/event-flattening/).
+This setup is going to demonstrate how to receive events from SQLServer database and stream them down to a PostgreSQL database and/or an Elasticsearch server using the [Debezium Event Flattening SMT](http://debezium.io/docs/configuration/event-flattening/).

 ## Table of Contents